 Almost all of the social media apps have the “call” option, which allows the user to get in touch with another user, using only the Internet (wifi or Data).
 However, talking via an app is the same thing as talking regularly: it still requires you to speak with the person while driving.
 Once again, you may focus on the conversation rather than the actual road, and put yourself and others in real danger.

 If you are pulled over for talking on your phone, you will face serious fines and maybe even end up losing your driver’s license if that was not your first time getting pulled over.

 Me people like sharing stories on Instagram multiple times a day.
 However, doing it while driving is not a good idea.
 If you take out your phone to try and record yourself while driving or take a picture, you risk getting involved in a car accident.
 The chances are that you will not see a pedestrian trying to cross the street or the bicyclist on the right side of your car.
 And once you cause an accident, it is too late to apologize.

-A Car Accident Attorney in Kansas City advises you not to use your phone while driving.
+A car accident attorney in Virginia advises you not to use your phone while driving.
 If it is an emergency, pull over and make the call, otherwise, refrain from using it.
 This free advice could help you save lives.